 Resistance to change comes in many shapes and sizes, and it manifests through all sorts of employee behaviors.
-Although resistance can cause difficulties during a change project, not all resistance is bad.
-If you understand how to identify the root causes and best actions to take, you can even even benefit from it.
+Although resistance can cause difficulties during a change project, understanding how to identify the root causes and best actions to take will enable you to benefit from it.

-Before we explore "good" resistance, let's think about three forms of resistance:
+Before we explore constructive resistance, let's think about three basic forms of resistance:

 Resistance that is natural

 This form of resistance is tied to the natural, human reaction when things around us change.
 Root causes of this type of resistance include fear of the unknown and loss of stability during change.
 In times of change, resistant behaviors emerge as a psychological and physiological reaction, which we should expect to some degree.
 However, we can mitigate much of the resistance and help people through their individual transitions by applying preventative change management approaches designed to understand the root cause and help individuals overcome barriers.

 This form of resistance emerges from a failure on the part of the project team, leadership team and management team to effectively engage employees during times of change.
 In this case, resistance behaviors often stem from unanswered questions people have, including:

 - Why is it happening now?

 - Why should I get on board?

 - Will I be adequately prepared to succeed when the change is implemented?

 When these questions go unanswered, employees will face barriers to adopting the change.
 Not because they are opposed to it, but because they have not been engaged in the process.
 These barriers can be largely avoided through effective change management, which includes embedding resistance prevention strategies and actions into change management plans.
 And if specific barriers to the change persist, you can address them through a different set of actions designed specifically for resistance response.